 Exchange Online mailboxes reside in the cloud, and archiving them requires unique hosting environments.
 In some cases, Exchange Online can also be used to archive on-premises mailboxes in the cloud.
 The options for archiving with Exchange Online are described in this section.

 Exchange Online provides built-in archiving capabilities for cloud-based mailboxes, including an In-Place Archive that gives users a convenient place to store older email messages.
-An In-Place Archive is a special type of mailbox that appears alongside a user's primary mailbox folders in Outlook and Outlook Web App.
+An In-Place Archive is a special type of mailbox that appears alongside a user's primary mailbox folders in Outlook and Outlook on the web.
 Users can access and search the archive in the same way they access and search their primary mailboxes.
 Available functionality depends on the client in use:

-Outlook 2016, Outlook 2013, Outlook 2010, and Outlook Web App Users have access to the full features of the archive, as well as related compliance features like control over retention and archive policies.
+Outlook 2016, Outlook 2013, Outlook 2010, and Outlook on the web Users have access to the full features of the archive, as well as related compliance features like control over retention and archive policies.

 Outlook 2007 Users have basic support for the In-Place Archive, but not all archiving and compliance features are available.
 For example, users cannot apply retention or archive policies to mailbox items and must rely on administrator-provisioned policies instead.

 Administrators use the Exchange admin center or remote Windows PowerShell to enable the personal archive feature for specific users.

 Only one user's messaging data can be stored in each personal archive.
 The allocation of storage depends on the subscription plan.
 For more information about archive mailbox sizes, see the "Mailbox storage limits" section in Exchange Online limits.

 - Using journaling, transport rules, or auto-forwarding rules to copy messages to an Exchange Online mailbox for the purposes of archiving is not permitted.
 Microsoft reserves the right to deny unlimited archiving in instances where a mailbox archive is not being used in a personal scenario or in other cases of inappropriate use.